-Representations to the Department of the Treasury in Relation to Motor Dealer Financing Arrangements
+Representations to the Department of the Treasury in Relation to Motor Dealer Financing Assistance

 In two letters dated 19 and 22 June 2009, the Prime Minister requested a performance audit of a range of matters relating to representations to the Treasury regarding automotive finance arrangements for car dealers.
 In response to these requests, the Auditor-General decided that ANAO would undertake a performance audit under section 18 of the Auditor-General Act 1997 (Auditor-General Act).
 The audit objective, based on the matters raised in the Prime Minister's correspondence and in the Parliament, was to examine and report on: